rprtr258/tea/README.md

 ## By the way

-Be sure to check out [Bubbles][bubbles], a library of common UI components for Bubble Tea.
+Be sure to check out [Bubbles][bubbles], a library of common UI components for Tea.

 <p>
     <a href="https://github.com/rprtr258/tea/bubbles"><img src="https://stuff.charm.sh/bubbles/bubbles-badge.png" width="174" alt="Bubbles Badge"></a>&nbsp;&nbsp;